LuigiRussoDev/Am-I-a-Celebrity/README.md

 2) The SW will take some pictures and save it in homedir.
 3) The SW will load the pictures and supply them to the trained neural network model.
 4) Output served

+## Next Goal
+As descrived before, the dataset was obtained from video interview.
+A video interview can been seen as a sequences of frames that describes (on axes of time) a videoclip.
+For this Project I used as Neural Network a classic Deep Learning Approch based on ODE Net neural Netorkw.
+The method is based to extract features in deep time (t) computing the problem f(x) => Layers , using Euler Method as solver for function approximation.
+The next goal, is based to show the result using ConvLSTM2D approach.
+The main reason for using this approach consist to describe a computational sequences of images in time consecutive, overlapping of 2 before two frames.

+## Contact
+For any doubt or issues, please contact me at: luigi.russosc@gmail.com